Kushner security clearance is downgraded

 Kushner, along with other White House officials who had been operating on interim clearances, had their access altered last week after chief of staff John Kelly stipulated new changes to the security clearance system.

-Aides who previously operated on "top secret" interim clearances saw their access changed to "secret," a classification for less sensitive material.
+Aides who previously operated on "top secret/sensitive compartmented information" interim clearances saw their access changed to "secret," a classification for less sensitive material.
+The lesser "secret" clearance allows access to far fewer government secrets.
+It would prevent Kushner from accessing the Presidential Daily Brief, the collection of top secret material prepared for the commander in chief every day.

-Dozens of White House officials have operated on interim clearances since President Donald Trump took office more than a year ago.
+Dozens of White House officials have operated on interim clearances since Trump took office more than a year ago.
 Kelly had grown frustrated with the high number of aides without permanent access and has worked to shrink the number of temporary clearances.
 He issued a memo last week spelling out changes to the system, which gained new scrutiny after domestic abuse allegations against former aide Rob Porter surfaced this month.

 In the February 16 memo, Kelly stated that White House officials who have been operating on interim clearances since last June would have their temporary clearances discontinued.

-That included Kushner, the President's son-in-law and senior adviser.
+That included Kushner, who has taken on a wide portfolio as senior adviser, including sensitive foreign policy matters.
 Asked on Friday whether he would grant Kushner an exemption from the new mandate, Trump said it would be Kelly's decision.

 The White House has refused to detail the status of Kushner's clearance.
 In a statement, Kushner's attorney Abbe Lowell wrote: "Mr. Kushner has done more than what is expected of him in this process."

-"Those involved in the process again have confirmed that there are dozens of people at Mr. Kushner's level whose process is delayed, that it is not uncommon for these clearance reviews to take this long in a new administration, and that the current backlogs are now being addressed," Lowell wrote.
+"Those involved in the process again have confirmed that there are dozens of people at Mr. Kushner's level whose process is delayed," Lowell wrote.
 "No concerns were raised about Mr. Kushner's application.
 As General Kelly himself said, the new clearance policy will not affect Mr. Kushner's ability to continue to do the very important work he has been assigned by the President."

-Kushner is accepting the decision about his security clearance and "will not ask for special permission" from the President, one person familiar with situation says.
+Kushner is accepting the decision about his security clearance and "will not ask for special permission" from the President, one person familiar with the situation says.

 Politico first reported the security clearance downgrade.
+At the White House on Tuesday, press secretary Sarah Sanders said Kushner's work would continue apace.

-"He is a valued member of the team and will continue to do the important work he has been doing since he started in the administration," press secretary Sarah Sanders said on Tuesday.
+"He is a valued member of the team and will continue to do the important work he has been doing since he started in the administration," Sanders said.

-After the memo's release, White House officials worked to identify a way for Kushner to continue working on his portfolio of issues -- including on the Middle East and China -- that would avoid forcing Trump to personally intervene.
+White House officials have been working over the past week to identify a way for Kushner to continue pursuing his portfolio of issues -- including on the Middle East and China -- that would avoid forcing Trump to personally intervene.
 Officials have expressed worry that Trump's personal involvement could create problems within the West Wing and with Kelly.

 The security clearance issue has caused a rift between Kushner and Kelly, multiple source familiar with the matter say.
 The President is aware of the tensions between the two men over the matter, a person familiar with his thinking said.

+Republican sources close to the White House said the clearance downgrade could undercut Kushner's ability to influence policy decision-making in the West Wing.
+Without a top-level clearance, Kushner will be unable to attend meetings where the most sensitive national secrets are discussed.

-The FBI is expected to wrap up Kushner's background check within a month, another person familiar with the situation said, who added the FBI would hand the findings to the White House for them to make the ultimate decision on Kushner's clearance.
+It's not clear how long the diminished security clearance will last.
+The FBI is expected to wrap up Kushner's background check within a month, a person familiar with the situation said, adding that the FBI would hand the findings to the White House for it to make the ultimate decision on Kushner's clearance.

 A "surge" of FBI agents have been tasked with processing a backlog of background investigations into Trump administration officials seeking security clearances, law enforcement sources said.
 Agents are "churning and burning" to complete the required checks, one official with the matter said.
 "We're trying to help the process ASAP."